50chickens/Asionyx/FEATURES.md

 - Asionyx.Library.Core
   # Project features

   This file lists the features the solution is expected to provide and notes their current implementation status.
+It consolidates the documented expectations for the deployment service, integration test harness, packaging/orchestration, and CI considerations.

   For a feature to be considered implemented it should have: